dice-group/ingrid.github.io/index.md

 select  (AVG(?cnt) AS ?avg)
 WHERE {
- SELECT DISTINCT ?graffiti count( ?elem ) AS ?cnt WHERE { ?graffiti grfo:hasSyleElement ?elem }
+ select distinct ?graffiti count( ?elem ) AS ?cnt WHERE { ?graffiti grfo:hasSyleElement ?elem }
 }
 ```